 Repot in the spring, using a 2 inches bigger pot to give the roots room to spread.

-Place a piece of screening at the bottom of the container over the drainage hole to secure the soil and allow it to drain.
+Place a piece of screening at the bottom of the container over the drainage hole to secure the soil and allow to drain.
 Use a rich, well-draining indoor potting mix amended with 25% compost and to help with fertility.

 Add well-draining potting soil amended with peat moss and perlite to the bottom to elevate the root ball.
 Lift the plant and release the roots against the existing planter.
 Use a clean knife or garden trowel to wedge between the pot and the soil to loosen.